hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

         - key exchange
           - apply to any device: `crypto isakmp key cisco address 0.0.0.0`
           - apply to exact devices: `crypto isakmp key cisco address 1.2.3.4`
+      - ensure that the ISAKMP key on the hub is used only for terminating traffic from the IP address of 172.19.20.24
+        - define the ISAKMP identity used by the router when participating in the Internet Key Exchange (IKE) protocol: `crypto isakmp identity {address | hostname}`
+        - configure a preshared authentication key: `crypto isakmp key Cisco0123456789 172.19.20.24`
     - phase 2: IPsec
     - stateful failover
       - enable a router to continue processing and forwarding IPsec packets after outage occurs